Ceftazidime and Avibactam

 Hematologic & oncologic: Eosinophilia (<5%), prolonged prothrombin time (<5%), thrombocytopenia (<5%), positive direct coombs test (2%; no hemolytic anemia reactions reported)

 Hepatic: Increased serum ALT (<5%), increased serum AST (<5%)

 Renal: Acute renal failure (<5%), renal impairment (<5%)

 <1% (Limited to important or life-threatening): Clostridium difficile associated diarrhea

 Concerns related to adverse effects:

 • Hypersensitivity reactions: Serious and occasionally severe or fatal hypersensitivity (anaphylactic) reactions and serious skin reactions have been reported in patients receiving beta-lactam drugs.
 Before initiating therapy, carefully investigate previous penicillin, cephalosporin, or carbapenem hypersensitivity.
-Use caution if given to a patient with a penicillin or other beta-lactam allergy because cross sensitivity among beta-lactam antibacterial drugs has been established.
-If an allergic reaction occurs, discontinue and institute appropriate therapy.
+Use caution if given to a patient with a penicillin or other beta-lactam allergy; cross sensitivity has been established.
+If an allergic reaction occurs, discontinue and institute appropriate management.

 • Neurotoxicity: Severe neurological reactions have been reported with ceftazidime, including asterixis, coma, encephalopathy, myoclonus, neuromuscular excitability, seizures, and nonconvulsive status epilepticus.
 Risk may be increased in the presence of renal impairment; ensure dose adjusted for renal function.
 Discontinue therapy if patient develops neurotoxicity.